TyHys/BAMBOO/README.md

 - Preferred DataFrame API: `df.bamboo.enrich(...)` and `df.bamboo.batch_enrich(...)`
 - Also available: `LLMDataFrame.enrich` and `LLMDataFrame.batch_enrich`
 - Batch mode: send multiple rows in a single LLM request
+- Automatic input inference from template placeholders (no need for `input_col` if templates reference DataFrame columns)
+- Unique-combination deduplication: only one LLM call per unique combination of referenced fields, with results broadcast back to matching rows
 - Automatic `.env` loading for `OPENAI_API_KEY`
 - Lightweight on-disk caching to avoid re-calling unchanged prompts